 What is the Still Kickin Run Club?
 How do I join?

 We’re a group that meets every third Saturday of the month for an easy run in downtown Minneapolis.
-And joining is super easy.
-Just show up.
-Really.
-That’s it.
+And joining is super easy: Just show up.
 No cost.
 No commitment.
 Come when you can and don’t come when you can’t.
 It’s about as low-key as you can get.
 Join us on Facebook or check out our monthly events.

-I love your organization.
 Do you ever need volunteers?

-We love YOU!
-And yes, we do.
+WE ALWAYS NEED MORE VOLUNTEERS.
 Sign up for the mailing list here, and we'll keep you posted as opportunities arise.